rejane-paulino/awp-inlandwater/README.md

 AWP-Inland Water is coded in Python 3.8 and it requires Python packages to run: `numpy`, `pandas`, `gdal`, `cv2`, `py6S`, `xmltodict`, `cython`.

-To run the L-CONNECT, it is necessary a suitable use of the environment `lconnect` by command line:
+To run the AWP-Inland Water, it is necessary a suitable use of the environment `awp` by command line:

             conda env create -f environment.yml
             conda activate awp